merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 Unless otherwise stated, **commands automatically load the data they need into the GRE**.

 With the GRE built, you can run analyses by issuing R commands.
 All the required data will be loaded into the GRE.
-For example, generating Figure X is as simple as running the following command:
+For example, generating Figure S2 is as simple as running the following command:

 ```R
 source('figure_s_env.R')
 ```

-This produces the following figure in `YY_PLOTS/FIG_S_ENV/` as a .pdf and .png formatted image.
+This produces Figure S2 in `YY_PLOTS/FIG_S_ENV/` as a .pdf and .png formatted image.

 [![s_env]({{images}}/s_env.png)]( {{images}}/s_env.png){:.center-img .width-70}